vaddy/go-vaddy/README.md

 ### ENV
-You can also set paramters using OS environment variables.
+You can check V1/V2 project on the dashboard screen after login.

 #### for V1 Project